Business Resource Groups

 - Access to career growth and professional development initiatives including mentorship

-- Voluntary participation in community service and outreach projects
+- Voluntary participation in community service, outreach projects, and events

-- Opportunities to be a part of high visibility efforts addressing institutional needs
+- Opportunities to be a part of high visibility efforts that bring about institutional change

 - A chance to serve in a leadership capacity, either spearheading a subcommittee or as a future BRG chair or co-chair